Is there a pre-tax way to pay my child care expenses?

 How do I get reimbursed?

-Monthly, you should send your paid invoices from a qualified daycare provider as defined by Section 129 of the IRC to Michael Tran at the Consortium.
+Monthly, you should send your paid invoices from a qualified daycare provider as defined by Section 129 of the IRS to Michael Tran at the Consortium.
 You will be reimbursed through payroll for amounts withheld previously and you will continue to be reimbursed until all funds withheld have been disbursed.
 You cannot receive reimbursement if paid receipts are not provided.
 Unused account balances at the end of the plan year will be forfeited in accordance with IRS regulations so it is important to withhold only those amounts for expenses that you will incur during the plan year.
 The plan year is January 1 through December 31.

 Who qualifies as a dependent for purposes of the Dependent Care Reimbursement Account?